replicatedhq/docs/docs/packaging-an-application/clustering.md

 *See a example of setting up a Cassandra Cluster with Replicated [here](/kb/developer-resources/multi-node-cassandra/)*

 ## Host Count
-At the component level we can scale our app horizontally by specifying host counts using the `cluster_host_count property`.
+At the component level we can scale our app horizontally by specifying host counts using the `cluster_host_count` property.
 The `cluster` property is required to enable this feature.
 When clustering is enabled, all containers that are members of the respective component will be allocated across the cluster to a minimum of `min` nodes and a maximum of `max` or `-1` for unlimited.
 ```yml